 Champion stallion of international calibre

-Franklin was KWPN Champion Stallion, winner of his stallion performance test in the Netherlands, finalist at the World Championships for young dressage horses and has successfully started competing at Prix St. Georges level.
 Many of his sons have been licensed, including our Reserve Champion Stallion Franklin's Love, the KWPN Reserve Champion Kadans, Faustus, who was recently approved for breeding in Munich, Fendi, who is already victorious up to intermediate (M) level with Sönke Rothenberger and our stallion Fair Deal.
 Out of the crowd of Franklin's foals, the filly Faretti stands out.
-She was sold for 150,000 euros and was also named best DWB dressage filly in 2017.
+She was sold for 150,000 Euros and was also named best DWB dressage filly in 2017.
 In 2018, her full sister Feretti II was sold for the top price of an auction.
 In 2020, the filly Fascination became top price of the 2nd Helgstrand-Schockemöhle Online Auction, selling for 60,000 Euros.
 The title of "best filly" already went to Franklin's daughter Francisca Lightfoot in 2016.
 With the Danish gold medallist mare Fransisca, the number of Franklin's awarded daughters also increased.

-His sire Ampère, KWPN Champion Stallion and champion of his stallion performance test, has produced over 60 stallions approved for breeding in the Netherlands and in Germany, including the Grand Prix winner ZINQ Abegglen FH/Marcus Hermes/GER, the Louisdor Prize finalist Aperol/Emma Kanerva/FIN, as well as First Ampère, who came sixth at the World Championships for young dressage horses.
-His 25 state premium mares are led by the Westphalian Champion Mare Anky and the mare Amicella, who produced our Westphalian Champion Stallion and German Champion Valverde.
-Numerous auction top prices have also been recorded.
+His sire Ampère, KWPN Champion Stallion and champion of his stallion performance test, has produced over 60 stallions approved for breeding in the Netherlands and in Germany, including the Grand Prix winner Abegglen FH/Victoria Max-Theurer/AUT, the Louisdor Prize finalist Aperol/Emma Kanerva/FIN, as well as First Ampère, who came sixth at the World Championships for young dressage horses.

 The pedigree of Franklin shows highly interesting inbreeding to the stallion legends Ferro and Flemmingh.

-The maternal grand-sire Flemmingh is one of the most important dressage sires in the Netherlands and has produced the Grand Prix stallions Krack C/Anky van Grunsven/NED and Lingh/Edward Gal/NED.
+His maternal grand-sire Flemmingh is one of the most important dressage sires in the Netherlands.

 Heir to Ampère's throne